- 579,520 hits

 Following diagnosis, I got quite a lot of attention in the first 2 or 3 years as I went through various surgical and other types of treatment, and I eventually earned the accolade of ‘stable’.
 Not cured, not in remission, not totally free of disease, just ‘stable‘.
 I guess I’m one of millions of people who now have a condition to live with for the rest of their life.

-I may be stable but I still need support!
+I may be stable but I still need support and surveillance!

 I’m in tune with my body